Coronavirus Lending Impacts

 Which Loan Program is Right for My Organization?

 On Friday March 27, 2020 the President signed into law The Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Provisions under the legislation allocated stimulus funding for two key programs to assist small and medium sized businesses access debt capital: Main Street Lending Program & Paycheck Protection Program.

 While CEOs and CFOs are dealing with organizational changes due to the pandemic, it can often be hard to determine which loan programs are viable for the company.
 Even worse, they lack the time it takes to properly qualify lenders, compare loan terms and negotiate loan agreements.
 Below offers a quick guide to evaluate the loan options available through the recently passed CARES Act.
-Even better, Cerebro can help companies prepare their PPP loan applications and evaluate other loan options to help middle market companies recapitalize.
+Even better, Cerebro can help companies prepare their MSLP loan applications and evaluate other loan options to help middle market companies recapitalize.
 Clients still seeking help with PPP should contact their existing lenders.

 EIDL Program: https://www.benefits.gov/benefit/1504